sugaan/Python/spotify/readme.md

-This is a personal project aimed at extracting data from the Spotify public API and loading it for learning purpose.
+This is a personal project aimed at extracting data from the Spotify public API and transforming it and loading it to postgres database.
+Here we have extracted data for artist Anirudh.
+Free API limits are applied which is 50 requests per transaction.
+Data will be converted into python pandas dataframe and then loaded to postgres database.